 More Bear Posts

 Here’s a fun geography activity combining themes from my winter sports unit and this panda unit.
 It uses the Asia map from Pin It!
-Maps, the China (panda) and South Korea (2018 Winter Olympics) country and flag pins, a panda from the Safari Ltd. Pandas TOOB, National Geographic Pandas book, and 2018 Winter Games book.
+Maps (no longer available), the China (panda) and South Korea (2018 Winter Olympics) country and flag pins, a panda from the Safari Ltd. Pandas TOOB, National Geographic Pandas book, and 2018 Winter Games book.
+This could easily be adapted for a general panda/China/Asia theme.

 HELPFUL ANIMAL CLASSIFICATION POSTS